-We are an internationally known high-energy show featuring an innovative blend of modern and traditional Native American dance style.
-Our performers wear vivid assortments of brightly-colored ribbons, feathers and beads all which honor our nations' elders and the legacy of our traditional arts.
-Our dance is contemporary, and yet primal as we use every muscle and breath to express our rich, cultural heritage.
+We are an internationally known high-energy show featuring an innovative blend of modern and traditional Native American dance styles.
+Our performers' regalia are adorned with vivid assortments of brightly-colored ribbons, feathers and beads all of which honor our nations' elders and the legacy of our traditional arts.
+Our dance is contemporary, yet primal, as we use every muscle and breath to express our rich, cultural heritage.

 We offer a variety of dance types from solo to large ensemble productions designed for classrooms as well as theaters.
 Our programs are customized to support and enhance curriculum standards for History, Social Studies, Performing Arts, Physical Education, and Social Behaviors.
 Based in Minnesota, the Native Pride Dancers represent a proud and vibrant tradition for local, national and international audiences.

 A sample of our repertoire includes:

 – The 1996 Atlanta Summer Olympics

 – The Smithsonian's National Museum of the American Indian

 – Minnesota State Fair - Annually

 – NBA Halftime events including: Atlanta Dream vs Chicago Sky